ploomber/doc/doc/features/serverless-fns.md

 ### Data types

-If your function returns a data type that requires a third-party package (for example, a numpy array), then, the environment that receives the resuslts must also have the same package and version of such package:
+If your function returns a data type that requires a third-party package (for example, a numpy array), then, the environment that receives the results must also have the same package and version of such package:

 ```python